loganmarchione/loganmarchione.com/content/posts/2025/03/index.md

 I always test my memory, but since this was ECC memory, I needed a program to test the ECC functionality.
 Apparently, MemTest86+ (the open-source tool), [doesn't support testing ECC](https://github.com/memtest86plus/memtest86plus/discussions/248) yet.
 MemTest86 Pro (the closed-source tool) does [support ECC injection](https://www.memtest86.com/ecc.htm), so that's what I went with.

-For reference, here is the [MemTest86 Pro configuration](https://www.memtest86.com/tech_configuring-memtest.html) called `mt86.cfg` that I was using.
+For reference, here is the [MemTest86 Pro configuration file](https://www.memtest86.com/tech_configuring-memtest.html) called `mt86.cfg` that I was using.

 ```
 ECCPOLL=1